sdziallas/comp55/docs/labs/GitTips.md

 # Git Tips

-Here's a couple of things you have to know to use Git and not have it mess with you.
+Here are a few things you must know to use Git and not have it use you.

 1. Ensure your team member uses the project I've given you to setup the repository